marcoromanelli-github/docs/jobs/scheduling-optimization.md

 #### i) Fairshare

-The fair-share factor reflects the recent resource usage of an account relative to its allotted share.
+The fairshare factor reflects the recent resource usage of an account relative to its allotted share.
 An account's allotted share is determined by values set at multiple levels in the account hierarchy that represent the relative amount of the computing resources assigned to each account relative to others.

-The fair-share factor influences the priority of jobs based on the amount of resources that have been previously consumed in relation to the share of resources allocated for the given account, so as to ensure all accounts have a "fair-share" of the resources.
+The fairshare factor influences the priority of jobs based on the amount of resources that have been previously consumed in relation to the share of resources allocated for the given account, so as to ensure all accounts have a "fair-share" of the resources.

 As a result, the more resources your recent jobs have used relative to your account's allocation, the lower the priority will be for future jobs submitted through your account in comparison other accounts that have used fewer resources.
 This allows underutilized accounts to gain higher priority over heavily utilized accounts that have been allocated the same or similar amount of resources.
 As the fairshare value is typically set at the account level and multiple users may belong to the same account, the usage of one user can negatively affect other users in that same account.
 So, if there are two members of a given account, and one user runs many jobs under that account, the priority of any future jobs submitted by the other user (who may never even have run any jobs at all) would also be negatively affected.
 This ensures that the combined usage of an account matches the portion of resources that has been allocated to to it.

 ##### Command line examples:

-1. **Displaying the sharing and Fair-Share information of your user in your account.**
+1. **Displaying the sharing and fairshare information of your user in your account.**
    ```bash
    $ sshare -l -U -o Account,User,NormShares,RawUsage,NormUsage,EffectvUsage,FairShare,TRESRunMins%100
    ```